 (This is Part VI of a multi-part series answering the question: “How Much Money Did Disney Make on the Lucasfilm deal?”
-Previous sections are here:
+Previous and future sections are here:

 Part I: Introduction & “The Time Value of Money Explained”